artsenius/artsenius.github.io/README.md

 # About Me

 A modern, responsive portfolio website built with React, TypeScript, and Styled Components.
 The site showcases an about section, projects, and contact information with a clean, professional design.
+View our detailed [Requirements](./Requirements.md) document to understand the full scope and complexity of this application.

 ## 🚀 Live Demo